vilkkiE/gamestore/README.md

 ### Eetu Vilkki ###

 Eetu did the facebook login and sharing, password change, adding games and changing them, logging in and part of the registration forms.
 Categorizing games and the search function.
 Creating the iframe for games as well as Heroku deployment.
-He also did alot of the templates.
+He also did many of the templates.
 Also implemented bootstrap and a majority of the tests.

 ### Joona Haavisto ###